 3. Require swimmer cold water preparation plan.

 4. Refuse entry if swimmer is not acclimated to cold water swimming.

-What method(s) of swimmer preparation will you take:
+What method(s) of swimmer preparation will you take: The lake is small and at the beginning of June at least 68 degrees.